Fitful start to new 3-day truce in Sudan; airlifts continue

 Meanwhile, airlifts of foreigners continued.

-Britain said Tuesday that it will run evacuation flights for U.K. nationals from Sudan from an airfield outside Khartoum.
-Officials have said there are as many as 4,000 British citizens in Sudan, 2,000 of whom have registered for potential evacuation.
-The Foreign Office said priority would be given to families with children, the sick and the elderly.

-Britain evacuated its diplomats from Sudan in a military operation over the weekend.
-The government has come under growing criticism for its failure to airlift civilians, as some European countries have done.

-Germany said one of its rescue planes flew another mission early Tuesday, bringing the total of people evacuated to nearly 500.
+Germany said one of its rescue planes flew another mission early Tuesday, bringing the total of people it has evacuated to nearly 500.
+French military spokesman Col. Pierre Gaudilliere told journalists Tuesday that the French evacuation mission was completed, having flown out more than 500 people from 40 countries, though a Navy frigate will remain off Port Sudan to help evacuations.

-France secured the use of a base on the outskirts of Khartoum to act as an extraction point after intense negotiations with both sides — the military that held the base and the RSF that held the surrounding districts, a French diplomatic official said, speaking on condition of anonymity to discuss the operation.

-Amid continued gunfire, nationals from dozens of countries made their way to the base.
-Some braved the roads in their own vehicles while others called on private security firms to shepherd them through military and RSF checkpoints.
+The European airlift, pulling out a broad range of private citizens from many countries, has stood in contrast to more limited operations by the United States and Britain, which sent in teams Sunday to extract their diplomats but initially said they couldn’t organize evacuations for private citizens.

+After growing criticism of its failure to help civilians, Britain said Tuesday that it will run evacuation flights for U.K. nationals from an airfield outside Khartoum.
+But those trying to get on a flight will have to make their own way to the airfield, said British Foreign Secretary James Cleverly.

 Associated Pres writers Jill Lawless in London and Kirsten Grieshaber in Berlin contributed to this report.